Looking for fun things to do in Peckham? It’s all heading south.

 CHECK OUT COPELAND PARK

 Copeland Park is the beating heart of Peckham.
-A former industrial site, it’s now home to thriving independent businesses; including a tiramisù restaurant in a shed; the CLF Art Café (a classic Peckham night out); Bussey Rooftop Bar and cinema, the Rooftop Film Club; London’s only sake brewery; and a raft of arts spaces, exhibitions and one-off events, all hosted by locals.
+A former industrial site, it’s now home to thriving independent businesses; including a tiramisù restaurant in a shed; the CLF Art Café (a classic Peckham night out); Bussey Rooftop Bar and the Rooftop Film Club; the sun-drenched Yogarise studio; and a raft of arts spaces, exhibitions and one-off events, all hosted by locals.

 Details: 133 Copeland Road, SE15 3SN | See what’s on HERE

-It may not look like much from the outside (apart from the ghost sign on the first floor), but the Museum of Contemporary Art is one of Peckham’s most colourful spots.
+It may not look like much from the outside (though the ghost sign on the first floor is quite cool), but the Museum of Contemporary Art is one of Peckham’s most colourful spots.
 Expect site-specific modern art, talks, performance pieces and workshops.

 Details: 113 Bellenden Road, SE15 4QY | Open Thursday – Saturday | See what’s on here